PersephoniFeiT/Make-Some-Noise/README.md

 Create, customize, share, and find 2d noise texture patterns.
 Choose between multiple noise algorithms, customize the parameters, layer them over each other, and choose a color scheme.

+# Folder Structure

+The workspace contains two folders by default, where:

+- `src`: the folder to maintain sources
+- `lib`: the folder to maintain dependencies

+Meanwhile, the compiled output files will be generated in the `bin` folder by default.

+> If you want to customize the folder structure, open `.vscode/settings.json` and update the related settings there.

+# Dependency Management

+The `JAVA PROJECTS` view allows you to manage your dependencies.
+More details can be found [here](https://github.com/microsoft/vscode-java-dependency#manage-dependencies).

 # Architecture
 ![image](https://github.com/user-attachments/assets/8e3c835d-9d73-4195-bb84-0a7d0f895aa4)